 Triphala is also considered to be more of a tonic because of its antioxidant compounds, like vitamin C, as well as its polyunsaturated omega oils.

-Digestion is where is all begins.
+Digestion is where it all begins.
 If we can keep this system running smoothly through good dietary practices, sattvic food choices as well as periodic cleansing protocols, we can often prevent many unnecessary related health issues further down the road.
-For this reason triphala is recommended and used more often than any other Ayurvedic herbal formulation, as a straight powder or as an ingredient in many traditional herbal preparations.
+For this reason, triphala is recommended and used more often than any other Ayurvedic herbal formulation, as a straight powder or as an ingredient in many traditional herbal preparations.

 Triphala powder is a popular herbal remedy for increasing weight loss when excess body weight or obesity is a chronic issue.
 Often times these conditions are associated with bowel congestion which further impedes digestive assimilation and liver function.

 Although modifying one's diet and exercise activities is highly advised in any weight loss program, triphala can be taken twice daily for several months as a supplemental adjunct for increased effectiveness.

 The complete taste spectrum that triphala fruits provide, naturally promotes increased absorption of nutrients, which helps to satisfy the appetite and eliminate food cravings.
 Triphala powder steeped in hot water or mixed into warm water is therefore frequently recommended over tablets or capsules so that taste sensations can be activated in the mouth.

 In research analyzing triphala's actions as an antiobesity agent, it was demonstrated to counter the effects of a high fat diet and was shown to have lipid lowering effects on LDL and total serum cholesterol levels.